Tag Archive for: Sustainable Agriculture

 • Commitment and passion for the NCAT mission;

-• The ability to build relationships and collaborate with community organizations, government agencies, non-profit organizations, and other partners.
+• Exceptional ability to communicate and build relationships with farmers, ranchers, community organizations, government agencies, partners, private contractors, and the general public;

 RESPONSIBILITIES: